-Free-response questions on the AP US Government exam are more straightforward than those on some other AP tests, but they can still be tough if you're not ready for them.
-In this guide, I'll lay out a step-by-step method for answering AP Government FRQs, go through a real example, and tell you where you can find additional practice resources.
+Free-response questions, or FRQs, on the AP US Government exam are more straightforward than those on some other AP tests, but they can still be tough if you're not ready for them.
+In this guide, we will lay out a simple step-by-step method for answering AP Government FRQs, go through a real example, and tell you where you can find additional practice resources.

 AP Government Free-Response Section Format

 The free-response section lasts one hour and 40 minutes and consists of four questions, each of which is worth 12.5% of your total score.
 So as a whole, the free-response section accounts for half your total AP Gov score (the other 50% comes from the multiple-choice section).
 Each FRQ is worth 3-6 raw points.